philaris/covid19shiny/README.md

 # COVID-19 Shiny plot app

 This is a Shiny app that shows COVID-19 plots for several countries.
-Every time the app starts, it downloads data from JHU CSSE.
+Every time the container starts, it downloads data from JHU CSSE and it repeats the download daily.

 ### Docker image